OpenDreamKit/OpenDreamKit/README.md

 collaboratively and on the fly.

-Suggested approach: initialize the report with the list of projects, and put it on a collaborative pad (e.g. framapad).
+Suggested approach: initialize the report with the list of projects, and put it on a collaborative pad (e.g. hackmd).
 Then, during each status report, display the report on the screen, and ask everybody to take lives notes both on the plan and what's done, directly in a synthetic project-by-project form.
 The goal is to have a couple